10 Nelson Tasman Must-Dos

 LIFE’S A BEACH…

 Where the sea breeze is never too far away, the Nelson Tasman region is the South Island’s little corner of paradise.
 But this is New Zealand, so the dreamy white-sand beaches that make up much of the coast are not just for relaxing.
 There’s more to discover through hiking, biking, horse riding, kayaking and jumping!
-Even on land, there’s some natural phenomenons worth checking out in the form of fire and water.
+Even on land, there are some natural phenomenons worth checking out in the form of fire and water.
 You’ll find it all within the three national parks of the region: Abel Tasman, Nelson Lakes and Kahurangi.

 So take a look at the must-do activities in this sunny section of the South Island!